 How I Treat Reactions

 Obviously I do my best to make safe decisions and not react.
 That’s what this blog is all about.
-But there are circumstances out of my control pretty often, especially since I’m somewhat sensitive to airborne corn (not nearly as bad as some, but bad enough), and honestly yeah, I do just screw up.
+But there are circumstances out of my control pretty often, especially since I have dangerous reactions to airborne corn, and honestly yeah, I do just screw up.
 My diet is pretty limited right now so I *have* to try new things.
 I am usually very careful and when a food fails I only deal with a very mild reaction before I call it quits, but sometimes I mess up, and sometimes the food is SO corny that trying only small amount causes a major reaction.

 So when I do react, this is what I use: